 It’s not just the historical heritage and classical culture which makes St Petersburg an incredibly exciting destination — but the way it merges and collides with the city’s powerful cultural energy of non-conformism and independence.
 As Russia’s second biggest city, St Petersburg has always rivalled Moscow, making its name as the place of the alternative free-minded artists and creatives.
 Royal palaces and ballet do not constitute the whole picture: in the 1980s St Petersburg was a centre of the underground rock culture and art scene (including Timur Novikov whose work has been an ongoing inspiration for Rubchinskiy).
 At Pushkinskaya 10 art centre some memories of the rebellious decade are still preserved.

-The go-to places for youthful buzz are small bars — St Petersburg is known as the bar capital of Russia.
+The go-to places for youthful buzz are small bars — some of Russia’s best bars are in Saint Petersburg.
 Summer here is perfect for night wanderers on a bar crawl: glowing Northern skies, cheap drinks, bohemian atmosphere and plenty of company.
 Head to Khroniki for a young, hip crowd and great cocktails (be sure to try the speciality, Free Ingria), Redrum for local craft beer, and vodka bar Café Mayak for cheap spirits in the authentic Soviet interior.
 Union is good for a pre-dinner drink that slides into midnight debauchery; and there’s Israeli restaurant and bar Bekitzer for shots and a few bites.
 The ever-busy Terminal Bar and jazz joint The Hat are the locals’ beloved stops on a night out.

 A low-key local favourite is Clean Plates Society, a restaurant and bar offering simple, reasonably priced dishes and good cocktails.
 Co-op Garage is the best for a quick stop for pizza and Russian craft beer.
 Pif-Paf bar serves excellent burgers and cocktails (and also doubles up as a trendy hairdressers).
-One of the most curious food trends in Russia at the moment is the new Russian cuisine.
+One of the most curious food trends in Russia at the moment is the new Russian cuisine, and Saint Petersburg has some of the best restaurants.
 The ethos is similar to the new Nordic: simple, flavourful native produce in unexpected combinations.
 The best places to try are Cococo at W Hotel and the hard-to-pronounce Moroshka dlya Pushkina.